Explore the pristine waterways of Patagonia and Tierra del Fuego on an unforgettable cruise experience.

 Discover the cultural heritage of Japan's main island, Honshu.

 Book before 21 February to save up to £500.

 Choose a month to travel and discover the best places to visit at that time of year...

 Compass is an online travel magazine, designed to inspire and inform...

 Discover some of the unique benefits of choosing to travel with Cox & Kings...

 The dry season in July is the best time to visit as wildlife often emerges looking for water.
-At this stage the temperatures are warm but not baking, and drop at night to be quite cool.
-It is also the time of year that Livingstone Island opens for visitors – this is the spot from which David Livingstone first caught sight of ‘The Smoke That Thunders’, Victoria Falls.
+The temperature is warm, but not baking and drops at night.
+It is also the time of year that Livingstone Island opens for visitors – this is where David Livingstone first caught sight of ‘The Smoke That Thunders’, the powerful Victoria Falls.
 It’s a spectacular place to view the waterfall, where the rising mists do not block your view, and at a time when the water levels are still high enough to create a dramatic impact.

 Summer in Alberta is warm and dry, making it one of the best times to explore the beautiful lakes and mountains, as well as spot endemic wildlife in national parks like Banff and Jasper.
 However, it’s the ‘greatest outdoor show on Earth’ that is the main attraction: the Calgary Stampede.
 This annual rodeo and exhibition runs for more than a week, including the parade, competitions, derbies and exhilarating rodeos.
 The celebrations extend into the local community, where markets are set up, barbecues and pancakes are served, shop fronts are decorated for the week and locals dress like cowboys.